solidjs/solid-docs-legacy/langs/en/guides/typescript.md

-The downside to this approach is that it doesn't reflect the full picture: these ref variables won't actually be set (and will still be null) until after the rendering phase.
+The downside to this approach is that it doesn't reflect the full picture: these ref variables won't actually be set (and will still be undefined) until after the rendering phase.
 You can safely use them in [`onMount`](/docs/latest/api#onmount) or a [`createEffect`](/docs/latest/api#createeffect), for example, but not in the body of the component function.